DMcP89/harambot/README.md

 ## Commands
     $ping                           - Gives the latency of harambot
     $RIP                            - Pay respects
-    $standings                      - Returns the current standings of HML
+    $standings                      - Returns the current standings of the current league
     $roster "Team name"             - Returns the roster of the given team
     $player_details "Player Name"   - Returns the details of the given player
     $trade                          - Create poll for latest trade for league approval